abhi1010/hugo-abhi1010/content/post/moving-to-hugo.markdown

  I stopped blogging for a while for such reasons.
 Eventually I heard about `Jekyll` and was again motivated to try it.
- However, since I had also moved from `C++` to `Python` I figured there's bound to be something that's gonna be related to `Python` so that I can quickly jump in and navigate my way into the core base should there be a need (and who doesn't find reason to do that?).
+ However, since I had also moved from `C++` to `Python` I figured there's bound to be something that's gonna be related to `Python` so that I can quickly jump in and navigate my way into the code base should there be a need (and who doesn't find reason to do that?).
  `Jekyll` was `ruby` based and that was holding me back a bit.
  During my research I found out three options: